ovh/docs/pages/platform/metrics/services_omni/guide.fr-fr.md

 #### Writing your own drone script

-If the registry doesn't have a drone to suit your specific requirements, you can write your own drone scripts using WarpScript.
-For more on this, refer to the [official documentation](http://www.warp10.io/reference/) or the [Warp10 tour](https://tour.warp10.io/#1-1).
+If the registry doesn't have a drone to suit your specific requirements, you can write your own drone scripts using WarpScript™.
+For more on this, refer to the [official documentation](http://www.warp10.io/reference/) or the [Warp 10™ tour](https://tour.warp10.io/#1-1).

 Your script will require the following variables: